4 Hours / 4 CEs

 • Intended Audience

-This training is intended for psychologists who specialize in forensic, occupational, or clinical psychology and are involved in improving officer safety and community relations within law enforcement.
-It is designed for professionals with expertise in understanding implicit bias, use-of-force dynamics, and the application of psychological science to policing practices.
-The training is particularly relevant for those who conduct pre-employment or fitness-for-duty evaluations for peace officers and public safety roles, as well as practitioners responsible for assessing the behavioral, attitudinal, and psychological suitability of candidates.
+This training is designed for psychologists specializing in forensic, occupational, or clinical psychology who work with law enforcement agencies to improve officer safety and community relations.
+It is intended for professionals with expertise in understanding implicit bias, use-of-force dynamics, and the application of psychological science to policing practices, particularly those responsible for conducting pre-employment or fitness-for-duty evaluations and assessing the behavioral, attitudinal, and psychological suitability of candidates for peace officer and public safety roles.

 • Experience Level

-This CE training is appropriate for licensed and pre-licensed mental health professionals at all experience levels who seek to understand the intersection of psychological science and law enforcement use-of-force practices.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience working with law enforcement, use-of-force research, and implicit bias.

 • Practice Setting